-The Java Community Process machinery has started cranking on Java EE again, a little over a year after Java EE 7 was released.
+The Java Community Process has started cranking on Java EE again, a year after Java EE 7.
 The goal is to create the next major version of Java Enterprise Edition.
 Meet Java EE 8 and JSR 366!
+1

 Concurrency bugs come in many forms.
 In this article Java Specialist Dr. Heinz Kabutz examines two threading bugs he discovered in the core Java libraries.
 7

 Scala 2.12 will require a Java 8 or above JVM to run.
 This release, scheduled for release in early 2016, will not run on any JVM before version 8.